-Level 1 quoted prices in active markets for identical assets or liabilities;

-Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., from derived prices); and

-Level 3 inputs for the asset or liability that are not based upon observable market data.
+- Level 1 quoted prices in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., from derived prices); and - Level 3 inputs for the asset or liability that are not based upon observable market data.

 Assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
 The fair values of the Company's warrants with exercise prices that are subject to adjustment from time to time are based on Level 2 inputs that are observable for the liability such as interest rate, dividend yield and historical volatility.
-The fair value of the Convertible Note Payable was based on Level 3 inputs including the applicable face value of the Note.
-The Company had the right to buy back the Note at any time for the outstanding face value, as such the fair value of the Note was the outstanding face value of the Note.
+The fair value of the Convertible Notes Payable was based on Level 3 inputs including the applicable face value of the 2021 and 2022 Notes.
+The Company had the right to buy back these notes at any time for the outstanding face values, as such the fair value of each of these notes was the outstanding face value of each note.